This content has been machine translated dynamically.

 \# cat id_dsa.pub >> authorized_keys2 \# chmod 640 authorized_keys2 \# rm id_dsa.pub

 What is the procedure to reset the Citrix ADC appliance BIOS?
-Under what circumstances must I reset the BIOS?
+Under what circumstances should I reset the BIOS?

-To reset the BIOS of the Citrix ADC appliance, complete the following procedure:
+To reset BIOS of the Citrix ADC appliance, complete the following procedure:

 Connect to the appliance through the serial port.

-Start the appliance and press Delete when the boot-up process starts.
+Start the appliance and press Delete as soon as the boot-up process starts.